DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 ```
 ![Template 3](../assets/lesson-4/group-template-3.png)

-Now it looks better because the group surrounds all the nodes, but still it doesn't look properly.
+Now it looks better because the group surrounds all the nodes, but still it doesn't look quite right.
-Another issue is that the diagram layout property works only for all top-level nodes and links.
+Another issue is that the diagram layout property works only for top-level nodes and links.
-Nodes and links inside groups are being treated now as [subgraph](https://gojs.net/latest/intro/subgraphs.html), which means they're not being laid out by the diagram's layout.
+Nodes and links inside groups are now being treated as [subgraph](https://gojs.net/latest/intro/subgraphs.html), which means they're not being laid out by the diagram's layout.
-To fix that we need to apply the same layout for groups as for the diagram:
+To fix that, we need to apply the same layout for groups as for the diagram:

 ```typescript
 //group-template.ts